brandonktran/board_cart/README.md

 5. User can place an order for a cart. <br/>

 <br/>
-Front-end functionality and interface built with React.js & back-end API built using Express.js, Node.js, and PostgresQL to handle client requests and data.
+Front-end functionality and interface built with React.js & back-end API built using Express.js, Node.js to handle client requests and data.
+Data stored and retrieved from PostgresQL database.

 ## Development